tomvanbraeckel/yamcs.github.com/docs/server/PP_Providers.md

 The processed parameters are made available to the subscribing clients, using names like opsname_PP where opsname is the original name of the processed parameter (i.e. name at the source).

 Unlike CD-MCS the processed parameters are made available via Yamcs with the telemetry status received from DaSS.
 In CD-MCS the other attributes of the processed parameters are made available via other parameters like opsname_ST, etc. In Yamcs these are not initialized, even the subscription is refused.

-The mapping between DaSS status and Yamcs parameters is documented in section <xref linkend="dass-pp-mapping"/>.

 ### MulticastPpProvider
 Implements processed parameters received via multicast from the TMR